SonidoCristalino/vifm/README.md

 ## Image preview

-The Image preview in some terminals is a big problem and the solution is in the following guide (**warning**: this only works with Ubuntu SO using [kitty](https://sw.kovidgoyal.net/kitty/) terminal).
+The Image preview in some terminals is a **big problem** and the solution is in the following guide.
+For this guide we will assume the following:

+1. Ubuntu 22.04.03 LTS
+2. We will use [kitty](https://sw.kovidgoyal.net/kitty/) terminal

 Therefore you must be careful from here:

 1. First, you must download the program called [ueberzugpp](https://github.com/jstkdng/ueberzugpp)
 2. Please follow the steps indicated on the page according to your operating system.
 From here to adopt Ubuntu